Welcome to KCCRB!

 The overall range of stress goes far beyond the immediate impact of the initial destruction.
 Some may experience reactions that will cause enough distress to interfere with adaptive coping.
 These reactions may affect individuals emotionally, impact relationships, disrupt work and cause financial worry.

 The KCCRB provides leadership, education, training, consultation, and support services to prepare and support the Commonwealth to respond to and recover from critical incidents and disasters.

-	We provide FREE resilency training to First Responders.
-The Protecting Our First Responders is currently available for fire, EMS, and law enforcement.
+We provide FREE pre-incident training to First Responders.
+The Resiliency Training is currently available for fire, EMS, and law enforcement.
 It is designed to help first responders cope with critical incidents and the potential reactions.

 We provide FREE resilency training for spouses of first responders.
 The When the Person You Love Is a Law Enforcement Officer and When the Person You Love Works in Emergency Services courses are designed for spouses and significant others who are married to, living with or dating someone in law enforcement or emergency services.

-	We provide FREE Psychological First Aid-II to community and first responders wanting to learn how to assist individuals impacted by a disaster.
+We provide FREE Psychological First Aid-II to communities, businesses, organizations and first responders wanting to learn how to assist individuals impacted by a disaster.